 Mercedes says first-time EV buyers won't mind shorter drive range.
 Do you agree?

 Mercedes says first-time EV buyers won't mind shorter drive range.
-Do you agree?2 min read .
-Updated: 27 Oct 2021, 12:24 PM IST
+Do you agree?

 The primary cost of an electric vehicle is the battery at its core and the lithium-ion batteries at present primarily make use of nickel and cobalt.
 Both of these materials remain in rather short supply.